Maksim2498/poms/README.md

 ## About

-Ever wanted to host a *Minecraft* server to play with friends, but some of them (for some reason 😉) cannot join the server with `online-mode` set to `true`, and you don't want to set up *VPN* or something like this to play safe don't being aware of world-crapping bots walking all over the internet which will find your server and destroy everything you've built there with your friends no matter using you *non-standard ports*, *whitelists* or some other standard mechanisms Minecraft
+Ever wanted to host a *Minecraft* server to play with friends, but some of them cannot join the server with `online-mode` set to `true` (for some reason 😉), and you don't want to set up *VPN* or something like this to play safe don't being aware of world-crapping bots walking all over the internet which will find your server and destroy everything you've built there with your friends no matter using you *non-standard ports*, *whitelists* or some other standard mechanisms Minecraft